saisrivatsan/Intelligent-Game-Agents/README.md

-Minimax searches and Alpha-beta pruning for game playing
+Minimax search and Alpha-beta pruning for game playing
 ========================================================

-We develop a Minimax and alpha-beta search based intelligent agent for Warfare game.
+We develop a Minimax and alpha-beta search based intelligent agent for [Warfare game](https://github.com/saisrivatsan/intelligentGameAgents/blob/master/Game%20Description.pdf).
 We implement the above with GUI using Qt

 Installation
 -------------